-Fixed base salary.
-The base salary of our executive management was determined on the basis of a benchmarking analysis completed by an independent consulting firm.
+The base compensation of our executive management is determined on the basis of a benchmarking analysis completed by an independent consulting firm.
 In accordance with this benchmarking analysis, our board of directors has resolved to aim for a compensation of our executive management in the 75th percentile of the compensation offered by the European peer group for executive management living in Europe and 50th percentile offered by the US peer group for executive management living in US, each time as identified by the independent consulting firm used in this analysis.
-The base salary of the executive director will be determined at a range around the median salary levels payable within a blend of both European and US peer group.
+The base compensation of the executive director will be determined around the median compensation levels payable within a blend of both European and US peer group.